 |Release of UGC NET 2017 Answer Key||December, 2017|

-|UGC NET Result Declaration||January, 2017|
+|UGC NET Result will declare in||January, 2018|

 UGC NET 2017 Eligibility

 UGC NET is open for candidates who have completed their post-graduation degree.
 UGC NET Eligibility for Assistant Professor and JRF varies a little.
 The required academic qualification is given below:

 - Candidates should have minimum 55% marks in Master’s Degree or equivalent examination.

 - The subjects should include Humanities (including languages), Social Science, Electronic Science andComputer Science and Applications.